hmehrafarin/data-size-analysis/README.md

-# This is the repository for the Importance of Data Size in Probing Fine-tuned Models paper
+# On the Importance of Data Size in Probing Fine-tuned Models repository